 Although there probably won’t be many undergraduates talking about “Lewontin’s Fallacy” (some may have heard of that Stephen Jay Gould re-study), it is nevertheless important when teaching race to include post-2005 materials that consider recent genetic research.
 Older articles like Jared Diamond’s Race without Color just won’t cut it anymore.
 For a summary of a more genetics-driven approach, Henry Harpending introduced me to the work of Guido Barbujani–the 2010 piece Human genome diversity: frequently asked questions (co-authored with Vincenza Colonna) provides an impressive overview, and cites several pieces from Race Reconciled.

 For possibly interesting classroom exercises and interesting ways of teaching race, check out the apps Guess my Race and Who Am I?
 Race Awareness Game by Michael Baran and Playtime Interactive.
 Baran’s apps are more geared at the U.S. For an offline and more international version, see Take the race test at Guido Barbujani’s website (in collaboration with Todd Disotell).
 For a discussion of how to use these concepts in Introduction-to-Anthropology via research in Rwanda, see the Torso and Oblong blog-post Race and Consequence: “Reality” and Social Constructs.

 Some might wonder to what extent it is necessary to teach race as a social construction.
-In Race Redux I specifically noted how I spent less time these days talking with undergraduates about social construction and more time talking about racism.
-The query from Michel-Rolph Trouillot–”is racism a delusion about race?
+In Race Redux I noted how I spend less time these days talking with undergraduates about social construction and more time talking about racism.
+The query from Michel-Rolph Trouillot: “Is racism a delusion about race?
 Or is race made salient by racism?
-That is the crux of the matter” (Adieu Culture: A New Duty Arises, 111)–has been rattling around in my mind ever since I tried to write The Headline I Wish We Were Reading.
-Unfortunately, I have too often believed while teaching race that clearing up delusions about race would diminish racism, rather than tackling how racism makes race salient–for an update, see Social Construction of Race = Conservative Goldmine and also Ryan Anderson’s review of Race, racism, anthropology #1: Mullings on “Interrogating Racism”.
+That is the crux of the matter” (Adieu Culture: A New Duty Arises, 111) has been rattling around in my mind ever since I tried to write The Headline I Wish We Were Reading.
+Unfortunately, I have too often believed while teaching race that clearing up delusions about race would diminish racism, rather than tackling how racism makes race salient–see Social Construction of Race = Conservative Goldmine.